 Other UR cobots are in charge of machine tending for a series of processes involving ur machines: picking a workpiece from the conveyor, performing two leak tests, cleaning, and placing the workpiece on the finished product conveyor after air blowing.
 The robot hand is self-made to handle multiple processes at once.

 Over the past three years, Aido Industry has installed 40 UR cobots and doubled its productivity, but this is not the only benefit of introducing cobots.
 "The robots cannot detect problems on their own, but when the factory employees and workers find something unsuitable in the cobot's movements, they change the robot program to make improvements,” explains Watanabe.
 “By incorporating human wisdom into the cobot, we can increase productivity further.
 I think this is a true collaboration," said Watanabe.

 Yoshiyasu Ogawa, Manager of the Maintenance and Die Casting Engineering Office

 We were able to reduce manpower by automating processes that used to be done by humans.
 Also, with humans, it is possible to skip a process or misjudge a defective product as a good one, but by replacing them with cobots, we no longer have to worry about that.

 A UR3 with a custom-made nozzle for the air blowing process, which makes it available to dry even the narrow holes that are difficult to do manually.

 2 UR10e cobots are in charge of machine tending for a series of processes involving four machines; here a UR10e picks up a workpiece from the conveyor to put it in a leak test machine.

-The workpiece will be then transferred to cleaning and blowing process.
+The workpiece will be transferred to cleaning and blowing process.